tejasam571/online-food-ordering-system/README.md

+ DOWNLOAD ONLY ZIP FILE
+ rest all the file is for reference and personal use

 1. unzip the folder and save with the same name
 2. save the SQL file in the HT DOX of  XAMPP  folder in C drive of your computer
 3. import the SLQ file to xampp by directing through c drive/xampp/htdoc/SQL file